openedx/docs.openedx.org/source/educators/how-tos/advanced_features/edit_group_configuration.rst

    .. image:: /_images/educator_how_tos/group_configurations_edit.png
     :width: 800
     :align: center
-    :alt: An image of the Group Configurations page with Edit button highlighted.
+    :alt: An image of the Group Configurations page with the Edit button highlighted.

    The following page opens: